tonythesticks/dbus-shelly-em-smartmeter/README.md

 # dbus-shelly-em-smartmeter
-Integrate Shelly EM into Victron Energies Venus OS
+Integrate Shelly EM into Victron Energies Venus OS.

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly EM to the VenusOS and GX devices from Victron.